tus/tusd/docs/_getting-started/configuration.md

 1. Use a TLS-terminating reverse proxy, such as Nginx.
 The proxy is configured to accept HTTPS requests from the clients and forwards unencrypted HTTP requests to tusd.
 This approach is the most flexible and recommended approach as such proxies provide detailed configuration options for HTTPS and are well tested.
 Please see the [section on proxies](#proxies) for additional details when using tusd with proxies.

-2. Tusd itself provies basic TLS support for HTTPS connections.
-In contrast to dedicated TLS-terminating proxies, tusd provides less configuration options for tuning the TLS setup.
+2. Tusd itself provides basic TLS support for HTTPS connections.
+In contrast to dedicated TLS-terminating proxies, tusd supports less configuration options for tuning the TLS setup.
 However, the built-in HTTPS support is useful for development, testing and encrypting internal traffic.
-The HTTPS support which can be enabled by supplying a certificate and private key.
-Note that the certificate file must include the entire chain of certificates up to the CA certificate.
-The default configuration supports TLSv1.2 and TLSv1.3.
-It is possible to use only TLSv1.3 with `-tls-mode=tls13`.
-Alternately, it is possible to disable TLSv1.3 and use only 256-bit AES ciphersuites with `-tls-mode=tls12-strong`.
+It can be enabled by supplying a certificate and private key.
+Note that the certificate file must include the entire chain of certificates up to the CA certificate and that the key file must not be encrypted/require a passphrase.
+The available modes are:
+- TLSv1.3+TLSv1.2 with support cipher suites per the guidelines on [Mozilla's SSL Configuration Generator](https://ssl-config.mozilla.org/#server=go&version=1.14.4&config=intermediate&guideline=5.6) (`-tls-mode=tls12`, the default mode)
+- TLSv1.2 with 256-bit AES ciphers only (`-tls-mode=tls12-strong`)
+- TLSv1.3-only (`-tls-mode=tls13`)

 The following example generates a self-signed certificate for `localhost` and then uses it to serve files on the loopback address.
 Such a self-signed certificate is not appropriate for production use.
-Note also that the key file must not be encrypted/require a passphrase.

 ```bash
 # Generate self-signed certificate